create-newspulse/newspulse-frontend/README.md

-# newspulse-frontend
+# NewsPulse Final Deploy

-Next.js frontend for NewsPulse – AI-powered news platform
+Frontend powered by Next.js & ready for Vercel or Netlify.